.jpg)

 Warren Public Library

-Join Warren Elementary School teacher Drew Adamczyk at The Warren Public Library for weekly sessions of the world's oldest and best-known tabletop role-playing game.
-Grades 3+ are invited to participate, but spaces are limited.
+Students in grades 3-6 join Warren Elementary School teacher Drew Adamczyk at The Warren Public Library for weekly sessions of the world's oldest and best-known tabletop role-playing game.
+Students who could not join session 1 get priority for the new session.
+Spaces are very limited; please register here.

 .png)